When Children Carry Their Parents' Pain

 Introduction

-When a parent is hurting, children often feel it.
-When a parent is grieving, struggling, lonely, overwhelmed, or emotionally burdened, children naturally want to help.
+Children love their parents deeply.
+When a parent is grieving, overwhelmed, lonely, or emotionally burdened, many children instinctively try to help.

 comfort a parent